collaborative-earth/aicacia/vectordb/README.md

 ### Step 2: Start the Qdrant Server

-Navigate to your project root directory or the vectordb directory.
+Navigate to your project root directory directory.
 Use Docker Compose to start the Qdrant server.

 ```bash
 docker-compose up -d